This page shows how to implement parameters for Slice operations in Objective-C.

 Memory Management for Operations in Objective-C

-To avoid leaking memory, you must be aware of how the Ice run time manages memory for operation implementations:
+If you are not using ARC, to avoid leaking memory, you must be aware of how the Ice run time manages memory for operation implementations:

-- In-parameters are passed to the servant already autoreleased.
+- In-parameters passed to the servant are already autoreleased.

 - Out-parameters and return values must be returned by the servant as autoreleased values.